jrudar/Triglav/paper/paper.md

 Currently, this method is being used in projects to discover features capable of predicting host-origin of viral samples and strain specific bacterial markers at the National Centre for Foreign Animal Disease with the Canadian Food Inspection Agency.
-In addition to this work, we hope to integrate `Triglav` into an end-to-end suite with our previously developed tools, `LANDMark` and `TreeOrdination` [@LANDMark; @TreeOrdination].
+In addition to this work, we hope to integrate `Triglav` into an end-to-end suite of software with our previously developed tools, `LANDMark` and
+`TreeOrdination` [@LANDMark; @TreeOrdination].
 Together, this will form the basis of a modern toolset capable of investigating the organisms and genes associated with pathogenicity and environmental outcomes.